gman223/gman223-UofT-Cybersec-Project1/README.md

 | LB_1   | Yes                 | 196.247.57.68<br>Internal IPs |
 | ELK_VM | Yes                 | 10.0.0.4 <br>196.247.57.68    |

-### Elk Configuration
+### ELK Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because once one playbook is created, it can be deployed as many times as needed.
+No configuration was performed manually.
+Which is advantageous because, once one playbook is created, it can be deployed as many times as needed.

 The playbook implements the following tasks:
 - **Install Docker.io**: Installs Docker onto target machine.